base-org/web/apps/base-docs/base-camp/docs/new-keyword/new-keyword-exercise.md

 ### Add Contact

 The `addContact` function should be usable only by the owner of the contract.
-It should take in the necessary arguments to add a given contact's information to `contacts`
+It should take in the necessary arguments to add a given contact's information to `contacts`.

 ### Delete Contact